Apple

 This feedback will alert you to potential bugs and problems.
 You also might learn about potential benefits of Apple’s latest software.

-Find Fixes for iOS 17 Problems
+Find Fixes for Problems

-We’re already hearing about a number of iOS 17-related problems.
+We’ve been hearing about a number of iOS 17-related problems.
 Some of them are minor bugs, others are far more problematic.

 If you don’t have an encyclopedia of fixes for iOS issues stored inside your head, you’ll want to track down and bookmark fixes for potential problems.